How cars — new, used and rental — are putting inflation into high gear

 "It is the major hindrance," Ivan Drury, senior manager of insights at Edmunds, said of the chip shortage.
 "It's so small, but the effect has been so profound."

 To make things worse, a fire this spring at a major Japanese factory that supplies automakers further affected chip production, with the head of VW North America predicting shortages at least until this fall.
-Ford closed eight North America factories for several weeks this summer, while one GM factory has been closed since August thanks to the shortage.
+Ford closed eight North America factories for several weeks this summer, while one GM factory has been shuttered since February thanks to the shortage.

 Paying above sticker price